Hamisi Kigwangalla: Early life and education

 Hamisi Andrea Kigwangalla was born on 7 August 1975.
-His father was a banker with the National Bank of Commerce.
-His mother, Bagaile Bakari Lumola (a retired CCM employee), was a primary school teacher in Nzega Ndogo Primary School, in Nzega town, where his father was posted to open a new branch of the bank.
+His father was a banker with the Tanzanian National Bank of Commerce.
+His mother, Bagaile Bakari Lumola (a retired CCM employee), was a primary school teacher in Nzega Ndogo Primary School, in Nzega, where his father was posted to open a new branch of the bank.

-Kigwangalla's father, Nasser Mahampa Kigwangalla, descends from a well-known Kimbu clan from Goweko – Igalula, and his mother was the daughter of a Nyamwezi Chief, Lumola Bakari Maulid (a key figure in Hamisi A. Kigwangalla’s upbringing following the divorce of his parents at a young age).
-His maternal grandfather attended Tabora School a few years ahead of Julius Nyerere.
+Kigwangalla's father, Nasser Mahampa Kigwangalla, descends from a well-known Kimbu clan from Goweko – Igalula, and his mother was the daughter of a Nyamwezi Chief, Lumola Bakari Maulid (a key figure in Kigwangalla’s upbringing following the divorce of his parents at a young age).
+His maternal grandfather attended Tabora School a few years ahead of former Tanzanian president, Julius Nyerere.

-He was educated at Kigoma and Shinyanga secondary schools before joining the University of Dar es Salaam where he pursued a medicine degree from 1999 to its completion in 2004.
+He was educated at Kigoma and Shinyanga secondary schools before joining the University of Dar es Salaam where he pursued a degree in medicine from 1999, until he completed it in 2004.
 He then pursued postgraduate studies in Sweden at the Blekinge Institute of Technology (M.B.A.) and Karolinska Institutet (M.P.H.).
-He is currently finalizing a (Ph.D.) thesis in Public Health (Health Systems and Health Economics) at the University of Cape Town (South Africa).
+He completed a Ph.D. thesis in Public Health (Health Systems and Health Economics) at the University of Cape Town (South Africa).